phil-peraza/se_project_react/README.md

 Based on a template from Figma, React along with Vite will be used to create and style a full-stack web application with API calls that will give suggestions on what to wear depending on weather conditions.

 ## Tools
-To creat the application a number of tools will be used.
+To creat the application a number of tools will be used:
 ```
 -HTML
 -CSS